 To be sure that staff working on a construction site are drug-free is a sensible and cost-effective practice.
 It is also the standard procedure for many building firms.
 The issue of stopping drug use among construction workers is so important in the industry.
-Most commonly used are the 12 Panel Drug Test.
-Since they screen for 12 different drugs that are widely used.
+Most commonly used are the 12 Panel Urine Drug Test.
+Since they screen for 12 different drugs, these drug testing kits are widely used.

 Why is drug testing necessary?